CatMMachado/rest-apis/Tutorial/RestGuidelines.md

    *See*: `Program.cs` (`#region API Specification Setup` and YAML endpoint)

 3. **Distinction between internal and external APIs**
-   To distinguish internal from external APIs, use tags or `[ApiExplorerSettings(IgnoreApi = true)]` for internal endpoints.
+   To distinguish internal from external APIs, use tags or `[ApiExplorerSettings(IgnoreApi = true)]` for internal endpoints.  **Não temos ApiExplorerSettings no repo, não estamos a explicar isto.**
    *See*: `WeatherForecastController.cs` (`#region Internal vs. External API Distinction`)

 4. **Syntactic and Semantic Information**